lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ```

 ```
-I put together a combination of subject lines and choose "".
+I chose the following for the subject line:

 I want the body of the email to be conversational and intriguing to maximize click through rate and in the first-person singular ("I" instead of "we").
 I want the email to sound like I am addressing a single person in my target audience.
 I also want the paragraphs to be really short with 1-2 sentences each.
 I want a call to action inline in the paragraphs, but also a stand-alone button.
 I want you to indicate where the button should be placed by using square brackets and the text I should use for the button, e.g. [Call to action text], replacing "Call to action text" with your own text.
 Generate your best email body.
 ```

 Iterate and provide edits as necessary.